nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 1. User requests to search for a client or pet by entering the command along with the relevant data type and search value.
 2. PawPatrol validates the input.
 3. PawPatrol performs the search and retrieves matching records.
-4. AddressBook displays the list of contacts matching the `dataType` and `searchValue`.
+4. PawPatrol displays the list of contacts matching the `dataType` and `searchValue`.

    Use case ends.